 With cyberbullying and social media harassment, teens often become aware of what is happening long before adults.
 However, with care and precision, adults can coach teens effectively to navigate away from cyberbullying.
-Consequently, such coaching helps a teenager take steps to prevent future cyberbullying, by managing safety features across their social media platforms, such as Snapchat safety features.
+Consequently, such coaching helps a teenager take steps to prevent future cyberbullying, by managing safety features across their social media platforms, such as TikTok safety features.

 More positive responses and proactive steps:

 - Foremost, teens should not participate in cyberbullying by sharing videos that humiliate others, liking a nasty comment, or making inappropriate posts.